In this Insight series we look at some of the best (and worst) online experiences our team has encountered.

-This series takes a critical look at some of the best and worst direct-to-consumer (DTC) website experiences (decided by our strategy team), as well as several questionable design elements that may or may not be worth testing on your own ecommerce site.
+This series takes a critical look at some of the best and worst direct-to-consumer (DTC) website experiences, as well as several questionable design elements that may or may not be worth testing on your own ecommerce site.

 In case you missed it, you can check out last month’s installment here.

 Disclaimer: This is by no means a way for our team to bash unsuspecting ecommerce websites.
 It’s simply an outlet for us to recognize great UX design when we see it, as well as provide helpful feedback for sites that may have missed the mark.
 That’s all!